Study, Eat, Drink & Explore

 Want More Info? … Visit Ithaca!

-Visit Ithaca is the official website of the Ithaca/Tompkins County Convention and Visitors Bureau.
-Visit Ithaca is a wonderful resource for anything and everything Ithaca.
+Visit Ithaca is the official website of the Ithaca/Tompkins County Convention & Visitors Bureau as well as a wonderful resource for anything and everything Ithaca.
 Their “Things to Do” and “Food and Drinks” sections provide both visitors and residents alike with a comprehensive list of restaurants and things to do in our wonderful city and area.
 Take a look, we’re sure that you’ll find even more reasons to stay with us longer … either this visit or your next!